Carolyn Vachani, RN, MSN, AOCN

 Researchers have historically been looking at women and HPV because of the cervical cancer link, but men are getting a closer look.
 Obviously, men are a large part of the issue of HPV rates, so it makes sense to target them as well.
 Vaccines are only now being tested in men and adolescent boys.

 Anal cancer rates have increased 160% in men from 1973 to 2000, which is very concerning to researchers (rates in women have increased 78%).
 One study found 88% of anal tumors studied contained HPV, suggesting it may be a causative factor.
 Several other factors also increased the risk: >14 lifetime sexual partners, receptive anal intercourse, and smokers were almost 4 times as likely to develop anal cancer.
 HPV has also been linked to penile cancer in men and head and neck cancers in both sexes.

 Most men, like women, have no symptoms, unless they develop genital warts.
 Currently, aside from treating genital warts, there is no treatment for HPV in men.
 It is known that anal warts can be a precursor to anal cancer and these warts can be tested for high risk HPV strains.
 This can allow for surgical intervention for the patients at highest risk for developing anal cancer.

 Knowledge about Human Papilloma Virus has grown tremendously in the last 10 years and is certain to continue.
 Healthcare providers and consumers will need to keep abreast with changes in practice in order to achieve improved health outcomes for women.
 Look to OncoLink for periodic updates!

-Mar 30, 2015 - Levels of human papillomavirus-18 (HPV-18) DNA in cervical tissue are only associated with the severity of cervical cytology in women who do not go on to develop a precursor to cervical cancer, according to a report published in the Feb.
-4 issue of the Journal of the National Cancer Institute.
+Jul 4, 2015 - Levels of human papillomavirus-18 (HPV-18) DNA in cervical tissue are only associated with the severity of cervical cytology in women who do not go on to develop a precursor to cervical cancer, according to a report published in the Feb.
+4 issue of the

 Apr 28, 2014